kodecocodes/bkk/samples/team.markdown

 Headshots should be a good, well lit picture of the team member's face that clearly shows what the team member looks like.

-* This shouldn't be an old picture of you.
-(E.g. you as a kid)
-* Only you should be in the photo.
-(Please no friends, family, spouses or pets)

 ## Examples

 Use the bio below from Denis as an example: